galactic-forensics/website/content/project/slrs/index.md

 ## Short-lived radionuclides
 Some of the anomalies that can be found in primitive objects from the solar system are enhancement in certain isotopes due to the in situ radioactive decay of short-lived radionuclides (SLRs).
 Calcium aluminum-rich refractory inclusions (CAIs), which are fluffy looking phases in primitive meteorites, are some of the very first material that condensed in the solar nebula and are the ideal samples to look for such anomalies.

-### How to determine the abundance of SLRs in the solar nebula
+### Determining the abundance of SLRs in the solar nebula

 If for example the short-lived <sup>60</sup>Fe was incorporated into a solid that condensed early on in the solar system we would be able to measure it today as an enhancement of <sup>60</sup>Ni since the original <sup>60</sup>Fe, which has a half-life of 2.6 Ma, would have all decayed to its stable daughter by now.
 The figure below shows how the presence of SLRs can be detected in a given sample.